Legislature will investigate NJEA after 'outrageous' videos

 Legislature will investigate NJEA after ‘outrageous’ videos

-TRENTON — A high-level source close to Senate President Steve Sweeney tells New Jersey 101.5 that Sweeney on Monday will announce joint legislative hearings into the conduct of NJEA local union representatives.
+TRENTON —Senate President Steve Sweeney will hold joint committee hearings about the conduct of NJEA local union representatives.

 According to a source close to Sweeney who spoke on the condition of anonymity, Sweeney is deeply disturbed by the "outrageous behavior" seen in recent videos released by Project Veritas showing the union presidents in Hamilton (Mercer) and Union City describing how they would protect teachers from allegations of wrongdoing.